What is Application Security Posture Management (ASPM)?

 Managing application risk is challenging.
 Application complexity is increasing.
 Attack surfaces are expanding.
 The pace of development is accelerating.
 And regulatory requirements are intensifying.
 Overtaxed developers and security professionals struggle to juggle a multitude of development, testing, and reporting tools to deliver and maintain secure software at speed and scale.

-Application Security Posture Management helps manage risk by creating clarity out of complexity.
+Application Security Posture Management (ASPM) helps manage risk by creating clarity out of complexity.

 What is Application Security Posture Management?